Russian jet flies within 5 feet of US Navy plane, Pentagon says

 The Russian jet's action forced the US Navy aircraft to end its mission prematurely, one of the officials said.

+The US State Department issued a statement late Monday accusing the Russians of "flagrantly violating existing agreements and international law."

+"This is but the latest example of Russian military activities disregarding international norms and agreements," State Department spokeswoman Heather Nauert said in the statement.
+"We call on Russia to cease these unsafe actions that increase the risk of miscalculation, danger to aircrew on both sides, and midair collisions."

-US Naval Forces Europe, which oversees US operations in the region, later confirmed the incident in a statement.
+US Naval Forces Europe, which oversees US operations in the region, provided more detail about the intercept, which it said lasted a total of two hours and 40 minutes.

-"This interaction was determined to be unsafe due to the SU-27 closing to within five feet and crossing directly through the EP-3's flight path, causing the EP-3 to fly through the SU-27's jet wash," Capt.
-Pamela Kunze, a spokesperson for US Naval Forces Europe told CNN.
+"This interaction was determined to be unsafe due to the SU-27 closing to within five feet and crossing directly through the EP-3's flight path, causing the EP-3 to fly through the SU-27's jet wash," US Naval Forces Europe spokesman, Capt.
+Pamela Kunze told CNN.

-Kunze said the intercept lasted for a total of two hours and 40 minutes.

 "Unsafe actions increase the risk of miscalculation and midair collisions," Kunze said, adding, "The US aircraft was operating in accordance with international law and did not provoke this Russian activity."

-Note: This article has been updated to include statements from the US State Department, US Naval Forces Europe and the Russian Defense Ministry.